I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Artist Kit Williams published a beautifully illustrated book called Masquerade that contained clues to the whereabouts of treasure buried somewhere in Britain.
-The prize for anyone smart enough to solve the puzzles was an 18-carat golden hare encrusted with jewels, valued at ₤5,000.
+The prize for anyone smart enough to solve the puzzles was an 18-carat golden hare encrusted with jewels, valued at ₤5,000 (about ₤23,000 in today's money).

 Masquerade Is Published